sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/Session 1/Assignment1.md

 ![Input matrix and kernel matrix](https://cdn-images-1.medium.com/max/800/1*cTEp-IvCCUYPTT0QpE3Gjg@2x.png)
 We do the convolution using this filter and moving it over the input.
 The result goes into the feature map (3x3 matrix on right side) as shown below:
 ![Animation | Feature Maps](https://cdn-images-1.medium.com/max/800/1*VVvdh-BUKFh2pwDD0kPeRA@2x.gif)
 We perform multiple convolutions on the input image using different filters to generate different feature maps.
-These feature maps are stacked together to become the convolution layer.
+These feature maps are stacked together to become the output convolution layer.
 ___
 ### Feature Engineering